SonjaKaufmann/optinomic-documentation/optinomic-directives/card-title.md

 ######`title`
 -  Main Title:  In the above Example = "Beck-Depr..."
 -  Mandatory
 -  Default: 'Title is undefined'
+-  Text-Transformation: Uppercase is generated automaticaly.

 ######`subtitle`